Inés Hernand

-Inés Hernández (Madrid, Spain; May 10, 1992), known as Inés Hernand, is a Spanish lawyer, influencer, comedian, communicator, and television presenter.
+Inés Hernández (born 10 May 1992), known as Inés Hernand, is a Spanish lawyer, influencer, comedian, communicator, and television presenter.

 In 2022, she was one of the hosts of the Benidorm Fest, a song contest organized by RTVE to select the song that would represent Spain at the Eurovision Song Contest.
 She also hosted the 2023 edition.
+In 2024, she will host the segments preceding and following each show.